×

 • Mossi is spoken as a national language in: Benin, Burkina Faso, Ghana, Ivory coast, Mali, Togo.

 You will also get to know the continents where Afrikaans and Mossi speaking countries lie.
-Based on the number of people that speak these languages, the position of Afrikaans language is not available and position of Mossi language is not available.
+Based on the number of people that speak these languages, the position of Afrikaans language is 23 and position of Mossi language is 37.
 Find all the information about these languages on Afrikaans and Mossi.

 Afrikaans and Mossi Language History

 Comparison of Afrikaans vs Mossi language history gives us differences between origin of Afrikaans and Mossi language.
-History of Afrikaans language states that this language originated in 17th Century whereas history of Mossi language states that this language originated in Not available.
+History of Afrikaans language states that this language originated in 17th Century whereas history of Mossi language states that this language originated in 11th Century AD.
 Family of the language also forms a part of history of that language.
 More on language families of these languages can be found out on Afrikaans and Mossi Language History.

 Afrikaans and Mossi Greetings